-Students entering without a Masters degree normally take their Candidacy Examination at the end of their third year or the beginning of their fourth.
-Those entering with an approved M.A. take the exam at the end of their second year or the beginning of their third.
+Students entering without a Masters degree normally take their Candidacy Examination at the end of their third year.
+Those entering with an approved M.A. take the exam at the end of their second year.
 The Candidacy Examination includes a written and an oral portion.
 The written examination is divided into three parts, a major area and two minor areas.
 Students must choose their areas of specialization in consultation with the Graduate Advisor and/or their major advisor and should be mindful of the areas which faculty in the department cover.
 Students do not have to choose only areas and topics that are the primary specializations of the faculty, but at least one faculty member must have some expertise in each area chosen.
 Students must have taken at least one graduate course with each of their three examination committee members.

-Generally, at least one area of the examination should be an historical period, such as the Middle Ages, the Enlightenment, or the 20th century.
-Another area should be a theoretical approach, such as postcolonial, gender, or film theory; cultural studies; or Second Language Acquisition.
-The third area could be a genre or a medium, such as theater or film; a geographical area, such as Quebec, North Africa, or Sub-Saharan Africa; or another historical period.
-One of the two minor areas could also be an area related to French Studies in another department, such as History, African and African-American Studies, Comparative Studies, or Near Eastern Languages and Cultures.
-In order to choose this last option, the student must have taken at least two courses in that area (as is the case for areas within FRIT), and the extra-departmental faculty member who taught one or both of these courses must agree to be a member of the student’s Examination and Dissertation Committee.
+Generally, at least one area of the examination will be concentrated in an historical period, such as the Middle Ages, the Enlightenment, or the 20th century.
+Another area will help you develop a methodology for the dissertation.
+The third area will represent a secondary teaching area that is distinct from the major area and the methodology.
+One of the two minor areas will be related to the Graduate Interdisciplinary Specialization or Graduate Minor and will be related to French and Francophone Studies in another department or program, such as History, African and African-American Studies, Film Studies, Comparative Studies, Medieval and Renaissance Studies, English, Italian, or Near Eastern Languages and Cultures.
+For this second minor, the student must have one extra-departmental faculty member who taught at least one of the outside courses on the Examination and Dissertation Committee.

 At the start of preparation for the Candidacy Examination, the major advisor, in consultation with the student, forms an Examination Committee (consisting of no fewer than two faculty members from the Department of French and Italian) that includes the major advisor, one advisor for each of the two minor areas, and one additional faculty member (the “fourth reader,” who should be conversant with the material in at least one field).
 The student then prepares, with the approval of the Examination Committee, working lists of the readings for which s/he expects to be held responsible.
 All members of the Committee must approve all the lists and ensure that adequate breadth is achieved.
 All finalized reading lists must be submitted to the Examination Committee no later than one semester before the scheduled examination.